alecmuffett/onion-dv-certificate-proposal/README.md

   * A: This is not the same as self-signed certs.
 This merely means that you can skip DV chain validation **if** it is not already possible **and** there is no practicable benefit in doing so.
 * Q: you're relying on tor to provide a secure channel here, which ends at the egress tor node with its onion address private keys, so your path from that last hop to your httpd should be over localhost
   * A: yes, but you're presuming the implementer's intention, here.
 This is no more of an risk than a terminate-and-forward TCP/IP load-balancer would be (is) for an EV certificate.
-* Q: Doesn't this mean that the cert will be issued to a network connection, rather than a person
+* Q: Doesn't this mean that the cert will be issued to a network connection, rather than a person?
   * Basically the same as LetsEncrypt, then.
+* Q: why all this fuss?
+Why not just make self-authenticating Tor connections accept "any old certificate"
+  * Various reasons, not least of which is remaining orthogonal with upstream application expectations; you wouldn't want to connect to an random onion website and have it (via its certificate) offering to provide a HTTP/2 connection back to facebook.com, would you?
+Unless it was the genuine facebook onion address via Alt-Svc headers, of course...

 - Alec Muffett, 8 Feb 2019